History highlights

 "THE PALACE’S NEW CLOTHES"

-The Branicki Palace, the main seat of the Medical University of Bialystok, is one of the most valuable Baroque residences in Poland.
+The Branicki Palace, the main seat of the Medical University of Bialystok, is one of the most precious Baroque residences in Poland.

-See more...From the very beginning, the university has been making every effort to remind of the times of its eighteenth-century glory.
-Hence the systematically planned renovations and conservation works.
-One of the most important moments was in the years 2004-2007 when the Palace's external elevation was restored to its original colour scheme - ochre and warm white.
-Illumination has also been installed so that the beauty of the palace can be admired not only during the day but also at night.
-The scope of work also included replacement of window joinery, renovation of external doors, restoration of stairs and terraces, two domes of the main body and replacement of the side wings roofing.
-From the side of the palace garden a new gravel surface was made using the Hanse-Grand technology.
-In the left and right wing of the palace, the Gothic walls have been uncovered, secured and opened to the public.
-The representative rooms, accessible to people from outside, were also renovated.
-The main staircase with a hall, the moving sculptures there, the side staircases, the Rector's Study and Rector's Office rooms, the library and the column room were all renovated and restored.
-In 2007 the ongoing construction and maintenance works were finally completed.
-These were the first renovation works on such a large scale since the post-war reconstruction of the palace.
+The University has always been making every effort for retrospection of its eighteenth-century glory.
+Hence the systematically planned renovation and conservation works.
+One of the most important periods was 2004-2007, when the original colors of the Palace facade - ochre and warm white – were restored, together with installed illumination.
+Now people can admire the beauty of the Palace not only during the day, but also at night.
+The scope of work also included replacement of window joinery, renovation of external doors, restoration of stairs and terraces, two domes of the main body of the building, and roofing replacement at the side wings.
+A new gravel surface was produced from the Palace garden side, with the Hanse-Grand technology.
+The Gothic walls in the left and right wing of the Palace were uncovered, secured, and opened to the public.
+The renovation covered the representative rooms, accessible to outside visitors, as well as the main staircase with a hall, the moving sculptures there, the side staircases, the Rector’s Study and Rector’s Office rooms, the library and the columned room.
+The construction and maintenance works were finally completed in 2007.
+These were the first renovation works on such a large scale since the post-war reconstruction of the Palace.

 2008

-CHANGING THE NAME, THE MAB INTO THE MUB
+CHANGING THE NAME - MAB TURNS INTO MUB

-See more..."We are one of the best medical universities in the country.
-A university with very solid foundations, a university with a clear perspective.
-Behind this success there is a clear development program, a program that we all carry out with reliable daily work".
-The culmination of the dynamic development of the Alma Mater in Bialystok so far was achieving University status in 2008.
-Activities aimed at changing the name of the University were already undertaken in 2006.
-On 22 March 2008, the Act signed by the President of the Republic of Poland, Lech Kaczyński, on the change of name from the Medical Academy of Bialystok to the Medical University of Bialystok came into force.
-The Senate adopted a new statute, logo and banner of the MUB.
-The status of the University was a response to the challenge of the present day and better reflected the nature of education and the level of scientific research.
+“We are among the best medical universities in Poland.
+Our University has truly solid foundations and a clear perspective for the future.
+Our success was possible due to our prominent development program, which we are all implementing by working decently on a daily basis.”
+The rapid growth of the Białystok Alma Mater culminated in the assignment of a University status in 2008.
+The pursuit for the name change started in 2006.
+On 22 March 2008, the Act signed by Lech Kaczyński, President of the Republic of Poland, on the change of name from the Medical Academy of Bialystok to the Medical University of Bialystok, came into force.
+The School Senate adopted a new statute, logo and banner of MUB.
+The University status was a response to contemporary challenges and a way to express the characteristics of its teaching activities and the advancement of its research.

-The change of the University's status allowed for even faster development.
-Currently, the Medical University of Bialystok is a modern, dynamically developing public higher education institution, whose mission is to educate professional, responsible, modern medical staff and conduct scientific research at the highest international level.
+The change of the University’s status streamlined the growth process even further.
+Today, the Medical University of Bialystok is a modern, dynamic public institution of higher education, with a mission to educate professional, responsible, modern medical staff and to carry out most advanced research internationally.

 2011